radhika2104/neogcamp-markOne/README.md

 This CLI App was created using Repl
 Note: repl.run is now deprecated.
+To run the app, click on run after opening the URL.

 URL - https://replit.com/@radhika2104/quizapp?v=1?embed=1&output=1